Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 ## Compound Index

-When having an **AND** query or a template that use two or more fields for matching a [Compound Index](./indexing.html#Compound Indexing) may boost the query execution time.
-The Compound Index should be defined on multiple properties for a specific space class and will be used implicitly when a SQL Query or a [Template](./query-template-matching.html) will be using these properties.
+When having an **AND** query or a template that use two or more fields for matching, a [Compound Index](./indexing.html#Compound Indexing) may boost the query execution time.
+The Compound Index should be defined on multiple properties for a specific Space class, and is used implicitly when a SQL Query or a [Template](./query-template-matching.html) uses these properties.

 ## Re-using SQLQuery

 Constructing an `SQLQuery` instance is a relatively expensive operation.
-When possible, prefer using `SQLQuery.setParameters` and `SQLQuery.setParameter` to modify an existing query instead of creating a new one.
+When possible, use `SQLQuery.setParameters` and `SQLQuery.setParameter` to modify an existing query instead of creating a new one.
 However, remember that `SQLQuery` is not thread-safe.
-XAP reuses `SQLQuery` objects by using a bounded cache mechanism - when using `SQLQuery.setParameter` as descbired above,  the queries will be fetched from the cache without the penalty of recreation `SQLQuery` objects.
-The cache size can be modified by setting `com.gs.queryCache.cacheSize` system property to the desirable value (the default value is 1,000).
+XAP reuses `SQLQuery` objects by using a bounded cache mechanism - when using `SQLQuery.setParameter` as described above,  the queries are fetched from the cache without the penalty of recreating `SQLQuery` objects.
+The cache size can be modified by setting the `com.gs.queryCache.cacheSize` system property to the required value (the default value is 1,000).

 ## Minimize OR usage

-When using the `OR` logical operator together with `AND` logical operator as part of your query you can speed up the query execution by minimizing the number of `OR` conditions in the query.
+When using the `OR` logical operator together with the `AND` logical operator as part of your query, you can speed up the query execution by minimizing the number of `OR` conditions in the query.
 For example:

 ```java